The University of Western Australia

 The department also develops recovery plans to protect threatened marine species and communities, and wildlife management programs to protect exploited marine wildlife.

-The Office of Science within the Department of the Premier and Cabinet provides strategic leadership to the Western Australian Government on matters related to science.
-Functions of the Office of Science include:
+The Department of Jobs, Tourism, Science and Innovation provides strategic leadership to the Western Australian Government on matters related to science.
+Functions of the Department include:

 • building the State’s science capacity;